AlexandreRio/nfo-modifier/README.md

 Usage
 -------

-    $ ant compile
+    $ ant run

-Compile the sources and run the application in graphical mode
+Compiles the sources and run the application in graphical mode

+    $ ant jar

+Creates a .jar of the application named `build/nfo-modifier.jar`, after that the rest of the folder can be deleted.
+All the necessery files are included in the jar.

     $ ant -p